hampussanden/notes/content/python/data_wrangling/split_a_list_into_evenly_sized_chunks.md

 ---
 In this snippet we will take a list of arbitrary length and split it up into equal size chunks.
 It is very common that you will have to do this when working with APIs that have a maximum request size.
 The most elegant way to do this in python is to use a generator function that will keep slicing your list into another list of given size.

 This function differs from a regular function, because we are using the yield keyword which enables the function to comeback where it left off when it is called again.
-The yield keyword will help a function to remember its state and enables it to suspend and resume while it turns in a value at the time of the suspension of the execution.
+The yield keyword will help a function to remember its state and allows the caller to pause its execution and return some value, in our case we are returning a small chunk of a list.

 ```python